Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 -  Right click → Refactor → Rename  `FirstFragment` to `RemindersFragment` and `SecondFragment` to `AddReminderFragment`

--  Do the same for the two selected layout files shown on the image(with proper name conventions - the names of the xml files and their corresponding Kotlin files show you the naming conventions - also see the Naming Conventions link in the Resources section for this level)
+-  Do the same for the two selected layout files shown on the image (with proper name conventions - the names of the xml files and their corresponding Kotlin files show you the naming conventions - also see the Naming Conventions link in the Resources section for this level)

 We also need to clean up the fragments, make the following changes:

 -  Remove the `Button` and the `TextView` from both fragments’ layouts.
 Also remove the `clicklistener` in the Fragment classes

-Positive
-: We won’t be applying viewbinding from this level and onwards.
-You can optionally apply this like we did in the first two levels.
-Viewbinding is always the best solution since it’s null safe and type safe but with the current SDK you have to manually do this for every Adapter, Fragment, Activity and so on.
-That’s why, for the benefits of explaining this course as clearly as possible, we’re using Kotlin synthetics for now.
-This is what you’ll see in the coming steps of this example.

 -  We chose a Basic Activity and this gives us a floating action button (FAB) by default.
 You might have noticed that there are also two layout files related to the main activity.